Report of the Supervisory Board of KION GROUP AG

 - the consideration given by the entity for the transactions specified in the report was not unreasonably high,

-- there are no circumstances in respect of the measures specified in the report that would justify an opinion materially different to the opinion of the Executive Board.”
+- there are no circumstances in respect of the measures specified in the report that would justify an opinion materially different from the opinion of the Executive Board.”

 Work of the committees

-KION GROUP AG’s Supervisory Board had four standing committees last year: the Mediation Committee pursuant to section 27 (3) of the German Codetermination Act (MitbestG), the Executive Committee, the Audit Committee, and the Nomination Committee.
+KION GROUP AG’s Supervisory Board had five standing committees last year: the Mediation Committee pursuant to section 27 (3) of the German Codetermination Act (MitbestG), the Executive Committee, the Audit Committee, the Nomination Committee and, since March 1, 2021, the Remuneration Committee.
 These committees, but primarily the Executive Committee, prepare the matters to be discussed at the meetings of the full Supervisory Board.
+Outside of the formal meetings, informal working sessions took place to prepare for upcoming resolutions and related complex issues, such as remuneration.
 The chairman of the Supervisory Board is also chairman of all committees except the Audit Committee.
 The chairmen of the committees each report regularly to the full Supervisory Board on their committee’s deliberations.
-In addition, the minutes of the committee meetings are distributed to the other members of the Supervisory Board for information purposes once the committee members have approved them.
+In addition, the minutes of the committee meetings are distributed to the members of the Supervisory Board for information purposes once the committee members have approved them.

-In 2020, the Supervisory Board and its committees dealt with the matters at hand and made the necessary decisions at a total of 19 meetings.
-These consisted of seven meetings of the full Supervisory Board, four of the Executive Committee, and eight of the Audit Committee.
+In 2021, the Supervisory Board and its committees dealt with the matters at hand and made the necessary decisions at a total of 19 meetings.
+These consisted of eight meetings of the full Supervisory Board, four of the Executive Committee, five of the Audit Committee, one of the Remuneration Committee, and one of the Nomination Committee.
 The Mediation Committee did not meet in the reporting period.
 There were also several telephone and video conference calls for the purpose of providing the members of the Supervisory Board or the relevant committees with advance information.

-With the exception of Mr. Tan Xuguang, all members of the Supervisory Board participated in all seven Supervisory Board meetings.
-Mr. Tan Xuguang participated in one of these seven meetings and sent his apologies for his absence from the other meetings.
-With the exception of Ms. Alexandra Schädler, all members of Supervisory Board committees took part in all of the relevant committee meetings.
-Ms. Alexandra Schädler was absent from two of the eight meetings of the Audit Committee and sent her apologies.
+With the exception of Mr. Tan Xuguang, all members of the Supervisory Board participated in all eight Supervisory Board meetings.
+Due to the time difference, the Supervisory Board members based in China did not participate in the extraordinary meeting held in August but did take part in the adoption of resolutions in writing.
+Mr. Tan Xuguang participated in two of the eight Supervisory Board meetings and sent his apologies for his absence from the other meetings.
+With the exception of the chairman Dr. Michael Macht and Ms. Alexandra Schädler, all members of Supervisory Board committees took part in all of the relevant committee meetings.
+Dr. Macht and Ms. Schädler were each absent from one of the five meetings of the Audit Committee and sent their apologies.

 Engagement of the auditors; audit of the separate and consolidated financial statements

-The auditors issued an unqualified opinion for the separate financial statements, consolidated financial statements, and group management report, which was combined with the Company’s management report, on February 19, 2021 and March 1, 2021, respectively.
-Having itself scrutinized the Company’s separate financial statements, consolidated financial statements, and combined management report for the year ended December 31, 2020, the Supervisory Board – on the basis of a recommendation from the Audit Committee – agreed with the findings of the audit by the auditors after further discussing these findings at its meeting on March 1, 2021.
+The auditors issued an unqualified opinion for the separate financial statements, consolidated financial statements, and group management report, which was combined with the Company’s management report, on February 22, 2022.
+Having itself scrutinized the Company’s separate financial statements, consolidated financial statements, and combined management report for the year ended December 31, 2021, the Supervisory Board – on the basis of a recommendation from the Audit Committee – agreed with the findings of the audit by the auditors after further discussing these findings at its meeting on March 2, 2022.
 Based on the final outcome of its own review, the Supervisory Board did not raise any objections.
-The Supervisory Board approved the Company’s separate financial statements and consolidated financial statements for the year ended December 31, 2020 prepared by the Executive Board, thereby adopting the annual financial statements.
+The Supervisory Board approved the Company’s separate financial statements and consolidated financial statements for the year ended December 31, 2021 prepared by the Executive Board, thereby adopting the annual financial statements.